- Key Takeaway

 How to Turn an Image Into a Sticker (AI Art → Cut-Ready PNG)

-End result: A professional-looking sticker file with transparent background and white outline, ready for printing and cutting.
+End result: A professional-looking sticker file with transparent background and white outline, ready for printing and cutting on a Cricut or similar machine.

 Examples of finished stickers